 I wish we'd win a few games.

 Another point about using "I hope" is that you follow it with the present tense of a verb, even when you're talking about the future.
 So you say:

 This article has more explanation of the differences between "hope" and "wish": http://www.phrasemix.com/answers/how-should-i-use-i-hope-and-i-wish

 When you "fit in" somewhere, it means that you're accepted by people and able to make friends there.
-People are usually concerned about "fitting in" at work or at school.
+People are often concerned about "fitting in" at work, at school, at parties, and so on.

 I hang out with her friends sometimes but I don't feel like I really fit in.